Kash’s Corner: Timing of New Steele Documentary ‘Not a Coincidence’

 I read this as a basically a continuation of what Fusion GPS did back in 2015 and 16 when they hired Christopher Steele and paid him hundreds of thousands of dollars to pump out fraudulent and false information and feed it to the FBI and the media.

-I think I believe this is a continuation of that campaign to resuscitate Steele.
+I think, I believe this is a continuation of that campaign to resuscitate Steele.

-Well, this guy has now been caught, not by us, not by House Intel Committee, not by Devin, but by the FBI's own documents as having lied to a federal court, having proven fraudulent information to the media, having lied about his relationship and who was paying him.
+Well, this guy has now been caught, not by us, not by a House Intel Committee, not by Devin, but by the FBI's own documents as having lied to a federal court, having proven fraudulent information to the media, having lied about his relationship and who was paying him.

 And all those facts have come out from the FBI and DOJ's own documentation of Christopher Steele.

-So I think this is a last ditch effort to try to save face.
+So I think this is a last-ditch effort to try to save face.

 And then he hits national TV and he says he's some sort of hero, when in fact it's the total opposite.

-You know, it's really interesting because he basically says I'm I'm kind of nonpartisan in all of this, right?
+You know, it's really interesting because he basically says I'm kind of nonpartisan in all of this, right?

-And I mean, I mean I couldn't.
+And I mean, I mean, I couldn't.

-I gotta stop you right there.
+I got to stop you right there.

 Okay.

-He literally said, I quote, I hate Donald Trump, and I'm desperate for him not to be president, end quote.
+He literally said, I quote, I hate Donald Trump and I'm desperate for him not to be president, end quote.

-I don't know how that a person who says that can then go on to say I'm an apolitical, non-political guy.
+I don't know how that a person who says that can then go on to say, I'm an apolitical, non-political guy.

 So for him to say that now is the height of hypocrisy.

-Right at the FBI.
+Yeah, a whole nother right at the FBI.

 Yeah, so what actually happened was, you know, if you're a source for the FBI, the cardinal rule is don't tell anyone, especially the press.